mariocesarc/coin-sorter-counter/README.md

 # coin-sorter-counter
-Arduino code for a coin sorter-counter machine, also provides stl for coin sorter system (Chile)
+Arduino code for a coin sorter-counter machine based on fotoresistors, also provides stl for coin sorter system (Chile)